 From small charcoal camping BBQ’s to the fully equipped outdoor gas kitchen type, BBQ’s aren’t just for big occasions and parties.
 Perfect for spur of the moment meals after a day at work or a spontaneous weekend lunch or dinner in the garden, every garden should have a BBQ.

-The ultimate in garden extravagance but perhaps not as beyond the realms as you might think.
-Although high end, hard shell hot tubs can indeed run into the thousands, there are plenty of equally enjoyable inflatable hut tubs to be had for hundreds instead of thousands.
+The ultimate in garden accessories and extravagance but perhaps not as beyond the realms as you might think.
+Although high end, hard shell hot tubs can indeed run into the thousands, there are plenty of equally enjoyable inflatable hot tubs to be had for around £500 or less.
 These inflatable hot tubs are made from extremely robust, multi layer materials that are designed to last for years, are resistant to weathering and the risk of puncture.
 Depending on the make and model they come with many of the features usually found on high-end hot tubs including hydro jets, coloured lighting and more.
 There are also a wide range of accessories including cup holders, waterproof bluetooth speakers and more.

 Sun screens, shades and canopies

 Garden shades and canopies are a great way to protect seating areas from the sometimes relentless heat and brightness of the sun.
 Available in a multitude of shapes, sizes and styles, they can also contribute to the overall look and feel of the garden being both stylish and functional.
 An alternative to a canopy is a garden parasol.
 Available in a huge range of sizes, colours and types from table top to winch, garden parasols are quick and easy to put up and take down and portable.